marteenzh/rhs/modules/yamlform/docs/developers/test.md

 **Account/Roles**

-- developer: Administer YAML forms and YAML form submissions.
+- developer: Administer forms and form submissions.
-- admin: Administer YAML form submissions.
+- admin: Administer form submissions.
-- manager: Used to test managing a YAML form's submissions.
+- manager: Used to test managing a form's submissions.
 - user: Used to test accessing and managing one's own submission.
-- any: Manage any YAML form and YAML form node submissions.
+- any: Manage any form and form node submissions.
-- own: Manage own YAML form and YAML form node submissions.
+- own: Manage own form and form node submissions.

-**Create own YAML form**
+**Create own form**

 - Login as own/own.
-- Check that 'YAML form overview' is accessible. (/admin/structure/yamlform)
+- Check that 'Form overview' is accessible. (/admin/structure/yamlform)
-- Check add YAML form (/admin/structure/yamlform/add)
+- Check add form (/admin/structure/yamlform/add)
-  - Call new YAML form 'own'
+  - Call new form 'own'
 - Check adding element (/admin/structure/yamlform/manage/own)
-- Check duplicating 'own' YAML form.
+- Check duplicating 'own' form.
-  - Call new YAML form 'duplicate'
+  - Call new form 'duplicate'
-- Check deleting 'duplicate' YAML form (/admin/structure/yamlform/manage/duplicate/delete)
+- Check deleting 'duplicate' form (/admin/structure/yamlform/manage/duplicate/delete)
 - Check that 'Templates' are available and can be previewed. (/admin/structure/yamlform/templates)

-**Manage own YAML form**
+**Manage own form**

-- Create test YAML form submission on 'own' form (/yamlform/own/test)
+- Create test form submission on 'own' form (/yamlform/own/test)
 - Check that submission is accessible and editable.

-**Managing any YAML form**
+**Managing any form**

 - Login as any/any.
-- Check that all YAML forms and results are available. (/admin/structure/yamlform)
+- Check that all forms and results are available. (/admin/structure/yamlform)
-- Check that YAML form global settings are hidden.
+- Check that form global settings are hidden.
-- Check add YAML form (/admin/structure/yamlform/add)
+- Check add form (/admin/structure/yamlform/add)
-  - Call new YAML form 'any'
+  - Call new form 'any'

-**Changing YAML form author**
+**Changing form author**

 - Login as developer/developer.
-- Change YAML form author from 'any' to 'own' at the very bottom of YAML form's settings. (/admin/structure/yamlform/any/settings)
+- Change form author from 'any' to 'own' at the very bottom of form's settings. (/admin/structure/yamlform/any/settings)
 - Login as own/own.
-- Check that 'any' YAML form is accessible. (/admin/structure/yamlform/any)
+- Check that 'any' form is accessible. (/admin/structure/yamlform/any)

-**Duplicating YAML form**
+**Duplicating form**

 - Login as own/own.
-- Check that 'own' user can't duplicate a YAML form that they can't update.
+- Check that 'own' user can't duplicate a form that they can't update.
   (/admin/structure/yamlform/manage/contact/duplicate)
       - Returns 'Access denied'.